 Olive Bistro for the rustic grub and laid-back vibe

-For the purposes of this article, we went as far west from the CBD as Melkbos, and as far north as Durbanville, selecting a restaurant for each category based on consistency of service and food.
+For the purposes of this article, we went as far west from the CBD as Melkbos, and as far north as Durbanville, selecting restaurants based on consistency of service and food.
 If you feel we’ve left any out, let us know in the comments below.

 Subscribe to our weekly newsletter to receive the Best Of Cape Town first.